coderitter/knight-form/README.md

 ## Set values on a form

 You can also input only partially complete objects.
 It is only important that the field structure and the object structure match somewhere.
-If you want the form to transfer values.

 ```typescript
 var form = new Form().add(